 The Trustee is generally responsible for the day-to-day administration of the Trust, including keeping the Trust's operational records.
 The Trustee's principal responsibilities include: (1) selling the Trust's gold as needed to pay the Trust's expenses (gold sales occur monthly in the ordinary course); (2) calculating the NAV of the Trust and the NAV per Share; (3) receiving and processing orders from Authorized Participants to create and redeem Baskets and coordinating the processing of such orders with the Custodian and DTC; and (4) monitoring the Custodian.
 If the Trustee determines that maintaining gold with the Custodian is not in the best interest of the Trust, the Trustee must so advise the Sponsor, who may direct the Trustee to take certain actions in respect of the Custodian.
 In the absence of such instructions, the Trustee may initiate action to remove the gold from the Custodian.
 The ability of the Trustee to monitor the performance of the Custodian may be limited because under the Custody Agreements the Trustee may, only up to twice a year, visit the premises of the Custodian for the purpose of examining the Trust's gold and certain related records maintained by the Custodian.
 Inspectorate International Limited ("Inspectorate") conducts two counts each year of the gold bullion stock held on behalf of the Trust at the vaults of the Custodian.
 A complete bar count is conducted once per year and coincides with the Trust's financial year end at September 30th.
-The second count is a random sample count and is conducted at a date which falls within the same financial year and was conducted most recently on February 24, 2020.
-The Trustee has no right to visit the premises of any subcustodian for the purposes of examining the Trust's gold or any records maintained by the subcustodian, and no subcustodian is obligated to cooperate in any review the Trustee regularly communicates with the Sponsor to monitor the overall performance of the Trust.
+On October 3, 2022, Inspectorate concluded the annual full count of the Trust's gold bullion held by the Custodian.
+The second count is a random sample count and is conducted at a date which falls within the same financial year and was conducted most recently on April 29, 2022.
+The Trustee has no right to visit the premises of any subcustodian for the purposes of examining the Trust's gold or any records maintained by the subcustodian, and no subcustodian is obligated to cooperate in any review the Trustee may wish to conduct of the facilities, procedures, records or creditworthiness of such subcustodian.
+The Trustee regularly communicates with the Sponsor to monitor the overall performance of the Trust.
 The Trustee, along with the Sponsor, liaises with the Trust's legal, accounting and other professional service providers as needed.
 The Trustee assists and supports the Sponsor with the preparation of all periodic reports required to be filed with the SEC on behalf of the Trust.